im-open/process-jest-test-results/README.md

 ## Contributing

 When creating new PRs please ensure:

-1. The action has been recompiled.
-See the [Recompiling](#recompiling) section below for more details.
-2. For major or minor changes, at least one of the commit messages contains the appropriate `+semver:` keywords listed under [Incrementing the Version](#incrementing-the-version).
+1. For major or minor changes, at least one of the commit messages contains the appropriate `+semver:` keywords listed under [Incrementing the Version](#incrementing-the-version).
-3. The `README.md` example has been updated with the new version.
-See [Incrementing the Version](#incrementing-the-version).
-4. The action code does not contain sensitive information.
+1. The action code does not contain sensitive information.

+When a pull request is created and there are changes to code-specific files and folders, the build workflow will run and it will recompile the action and push a commit to the branch if the PR author has not done so.
+The usage examples in the README.md will also be updated with the next version if they have not been updated manually.
+The following files and folders contain action code and will trigger the automatic updates:

+- action.yml
+- package.json
+- package-lock.json
+- src/\*\*
+- dist/\*\*

+There may be some instances where the bot does not have permission to push changes back to the branch though so these steps should be done manually for those branches.
+See [Recompiling Manually](#recompiling-manually) and [Incrementing the Version](#incrementing-the-version) for more details.

-### Recompiling
+### Recompiling Manually

-If changes are made to the action's code in this repository, or its dependencies, you will need to re-compile the action.
+If changes are made to the action's code in this repository, or its dependencies, the action can be re-compiled by running the following command:

 ```sh
 # Installs dependencies and bundles the code